99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 # EC2 Storage
 <img width="50" alt="image" src="https://github.com/ionutsuciu1999/AWSnote/assets/73752549/e04b234a-8821-4d49-94e8-9295df6a2c08">

-EBS (elastic block store) network drive you can attach to your drive while they run:
+EBS (elastic block store) network drive you can attach to your drive while they run: / block-level storage service
   - persistent data, only mounted to 1 ec2 at the time
   - locked to only 1 AZ at the time
   - network drive so a bit latency to communicate (not physical drive)